mnot/I-D/rfc5988bis/draft.md

 * **Reference**: Reference to the document that specifies the link relation type, preferably including a URI that can be used to retrieve a copy of the document.
-An indication of the relevant section(s) MAY also be included, but is not required.
+An indication of the relevant section(s) can also be included, but is not required.

 The Expert(s) MAY define additional fields to be collected in the registry.